A few years back, you needed either a bottomless pit of money or coding skills to build an app. But now, things have changed.

 This is why it’s helpful to work with Builder.ai, as our native app development helps you create apps for both mobile platforms simultaneously.

-As most no-code app builders operate on a software-as-a-service (SaaS) payment model and most development agencies charge by the hour, it can be challenging to get a straight answer on your app development cost.
+As most no-code app builders operate on a software-as-a-service (SaaS) payment model and most development agencies charge by the hour, it can be challenging to get a straight answer about your app development costs.

 However, Builder.ai charges per feature.

-This allows us to give you a complete breakdown of all your costs before you commit to your project, allowing you to accurately plan your budget and ensuring there are no nasty surprises down the line.
+This allows us to give you a complete breakdown of all your costs before you commit to your project, ensuring there are no nasty surprises down the line.

-An added benefit of this is that if it takes us longer than expected to develop any of your features, we cover the costs, rather than charging you extra billable hours.
+And if your app takes us longer than expected to develop any of your features, we cover the costs, rather than charging you extra billable hours.

 8 - Design your app